 That can be the difference in qualifying or not.
 In the excitement of getting your new home, some people rush out to charge new appliances or furniture before closing.
-Some even go as far as to get a get a new car.
-That's a BIG mistake, because even if you have a home under contract ( Tied up ), having a debt utilization ratio above 30 percent right before closing could disqualify your loan.
-Unless you’re gonna pay cash, have patience for your new furniture until after your loan is closed.
-Also hold off on getting a car loan, as car financing tends to be more lenient than mortgage criteria.
-Trust me...
-Don't do it!!
+Some even go as far as to get a new car.
+That's a BIG mistake, because even if you have a home under contract (Tied up), having a debt utilization ratio above 30 percent right before closing could disqualify your loan.
+Unless you’re going to pay cash, have patience for your new furniture until after your loan is closed.
+Also, hold off on getting a car loan, as car financing tends to be more lenient than mortgage criteria.
+Trust me...don't do it!!
 Those of you that have credit limits under $1000.00 per card are especially cautioned as it does not take much to run up those cards.

-To help prepare for your home loan, it necessary to prove you are a good credit risk.
-To do this requires you provide documentation.
+To help prepare for your home loan, it is necessary to prove you are a good credit risk, which requires you to provide documentation.
 The below list is just the beginning of what a lender will ask for.
 So before you contact a lender, at the very least, have these documents ready to send them.
 Use this checklist to organize your paperwork before you contact a lender.
 It may be a boring task today, but it’s better than a stressful situation tomorrow.

 You may be asked for additional documentation, but having these documents will surely speed up your application.
 Of course, the best way to avoid any delays during the application process is to get preapproved.
 You’ll still need to gather these documents for the preapproval process, so set aside a couple of hours and get it over with.